Reading time 5 Minutes

 Shares

-It may surprise some people, but I myself am currently only directly invested in shares.
-The Spielking doesn't like ETFs and other funds.
-It's only really fun to maintain your own portfolio of shares.
-I want to see where I'm invested and how much.
-I invest exclusively in companies whose ethics are at least halfway compatible with my world view.
-I can be completely wrong and invest in "Oatly" and practically ruin the whole thing.
-According to all the rules of stock theory, I should have gotten out long ago.
-But I don't.
-Because for me it is an ideological investment.
+It may come as a surprise to some people, but I myself am currently only directly invested in shares.
+The Spielking can't get anything out of ETFs and other funds.
+It's only really fun to manage your own portfolio of shares.
+I want to see where I am invested and how much.
+I only invest in companies whose ethics are at least halfway compatible with my world view.
+I can also be totally wrong and invest in „Oatly“ and practically wreck the whole thing.
+According to all the rules of stock theory, I should have got out long ago.
+But I didn't.
+Because for me it's an ideological investment.
 Okay, next basic rule of the stock market broken, never get sentimental.
 Emotions have no place in the stock market.
 I'm just not the typical investor.
 But I want to sleep at night with a clear conscience and I can afford it.
 I could never invest in a Nestlé company, for example, or in mineral oil companies.
-I don't care about the profit outlook.
+I don't care about the profit prospects.

 And if you take all that into account, I think the performance is actually quite fat.
 Show me another investment with comparable risk that makes 15% plus even in the worst of times.

 But as I said, it's just my opinion.
-If you want to be reliably taken for a ride, ask your bank advisor about investment opportunities.
-He'll probably recommend a fund that's "absolutely safe", "outperforms" and, incidentally, earns your financial advisor more than you do.
-Wink Smiley
+If you want to be reliably ripped off, ask your bank advisor about investment opportunities.
+He will certainly recommend a fund that is „absolutely safe“, „outperforms“ and on which your financial advisor will earn more than you.
+Wink smiley

 List of sources